Step 1: Provide Enable with EntityID and single sign-on URL

 The simplest way of configuring this is by simply using the ‘Trading Programs customer success metadata URL’ mentioned above.

-Alternatively, you can choose to import the Trading Programs client service metadata file or enter the data manually (although the latter is not recommended).
+Alternatively, you can choose to import the Trading Programs customer success metadata file or enter the data manually (although the latter is not recommended).
 Finally, complete all remaining steps in the Add relying party trust wizard to create the new relying party trust.

 Outgoing claims configuration